Aymen Sliti

-Aymen Sliti (born 24 March 2006) is a Dutch professional footballer who plays as a winger for Eredivisie club Feyenoord.
+Aymen Sliti (born 24 March 2006) is a Dutch professional footballer who plays as a winger for Eredivisie club Excelsior, on loan from Feyenoord.
 He is a Netherlands youth international.

 Club career

 Born in Hengelo, he was playing for amateur team HVV Tubantia prior to joining the youth academy at FC Twente.
 He joined Feyenoord in 2020 and signed a three-year contract with the club in January 2021, which was extended by three years in 2023.

 He became part of Feyenoord under-21 side from the 2024–25 season.
 He is described as a left winger.
 He made his professional debut for the senior Feyenoord team on 11 March 2025, starting in the UEFA Champions League Round of 16 away match against Inter Milan.
 Five days later, Sliti made his Eredivisie debut against FC Twente after being subbed on.
 He scored Feyenoord's sixth and final goal of the match in a 6–2 away win.

+In August 2026, he joined Eredivisie club Excelsior Rotterdam on a season-long loan.

 International career

 He has represented the Netherlands at youth level, after making his debut for the U15s.

+In February 2026, it was reported that Sliti was in discussions with the Tunisia national football team regarding a potential call-up ahead of an upcoming training camp, as part of the team's preparations for the 2026 FIFA World Cup.